felskrone/salt-eventsd/README.md

 If you are already using salt-eventsd, check the changelog for the latest changes and fixes.

-The current stable release is tagged version 0.9.
+The current stable release is tagged version 0.9

+The current development release is tagged version 0.9.1.
+If you want to try this version, make sure you replace 'state_upd' setting with 'state_timer': <seconds>.

 ### Availability Notes
 A debian-package can be built straight from the repo by running 'dpkg-buildpackage -b'.
 All dependencies